Q&A: How are Ops Leaders Solving Common Data Challenges?

 Whether it’s knowledge, strategy, or a secret stack of tech tools, let’s dive into how do they stay ahead and prevent common data pitfalls from holding their company back.

-Q: What are some best practices when it comes to governance?
+What are some best practices when it comes to Salesforce Data Governance?

 Brooke places an incredible amount of importance on being able to consistently manage and govern data.